-To modify your source code to place functions and data in a specific section using a scatter file:
+Use the following procedure to modify your source code to place functions and data in a specific section using a scatter file.

-1. Create a C source file file.c to specify a section name foo for a variable, for example:
+1. Create a C source file file.c to specify a section name foo for a variable and a section name .bss.mybss for a zero-initialized variable z, for example: